auth0/docs/articles/multifactor-authentication/developer/libraries/ios/index.md

 ---

 # Guardian for iOS
-The Guardian for iOS Software Development Kit allows developers to integrate their native iOS apps with Guardian functionality, providing easy and secure access to multifactor authentication with push notifications.
+The Guardian for iOS Software Development Kit allows developers to create iOS apps with Guardian functionality, providing easy and secure access to multifactor authentication with push notifications.
+For example, this toolkit gives you the power to build a 'white label' version of the Guardian application for your users, using your own look-and-feel.

+More information can be found on Guardian [here](/multifactor-authentication/guardian).
+For general multifactor discussion, read more [here](/multifactor-authentication).

 Get started using Guardian for iOS below, or, if you're looking for a specific document, try the listing of [additional documents](#additional-documents) related to Guardian for iOS.